 - Cons: Plant based eaters end up eating a lot of soy.
 Too much soy can cause bloating and discomfort.

 Cashew milk is thick, creamy, and relatively flavorless, making it most similar to cow’s milk.
 It is great for the base for custards and ice creams as well as for drinking or enjoying with oatmeal or cereal.
 Cashew milk can be a bit harder to find than soymilk but should still be in most large, well-stocked grocery stores.
-You can also easily make your own.

 - Pros: The consistency and flavor is most similar to cows milk, making it an easy transition for people making the switch.